Winetricks/winetricks/README.md

 https://github.com/Winetricks/winetricks/releases

 # Installing
-The ```winetricks``` package should be used if it is available and updated.
+The ```winetricks``` package should be used if it is available and up to date.
 The package is available in most distributions:

 * Arch: https://www.archlinux.org/packages/community/any/winetricks/
 * Debian: https://packages.debian.org/sid/winetricks